Native American tribes, as well as CDCR spiritual leaders, gathered Friday for the 51st annual celebration of cultural heritage and sovereignty.

 Governor Edmund G. Brown Jr., issued a proclamation declaring Sept.
 28, 2018, as Native American Day.

-“The contact between these first Californians and successive waves of newcomers over the three succeeding centuries was marked by utter devastation of the native peoples, their families and entire way of life. … California today is home to the largest population of Native Americans in the fifty states, including both the rebounding numbers of our native tribes and others drawn to the Golden State by its myriad possibilities,” the proclamation states.
+“The contact between these first Californians and successive waves of newcomers over the three succeeding centuries was marked by utter devastation of the native peoples, their families and entire way of life. … California today is home to the largest population of Native Americans in the 50 states, including both the rebounding numbers of our native tribes and others drawn to the Golden State by its myriad possibilities,” the proclamation states.

 Dr. Vito Imbasciani, Secretary of the California Department of Veterans Affairs, thanked the Native American veterans for their service.